-Transgender was new, requiring explanation and arguments as to why it should supplant transsexual.
+“Transgender” was the new word back then, requiring explanation and arguments as to why it should supplant transsexual.

 What?
 She is what?
-(Remember I’m in 2005, having lived a quiet working life with my bride, and just emerged in an attempt to reconnect with larger communities.)
+(Remember I’m in 2005, having lived a quiet working life with my bride, emerging from my self-created cocoon in an attempt to reconnect with larger communities.)

 She’s a sissy?
 A sister?